saurabh-slacklife/job-scheduler/README.md

 2. The scheduled time is always of Future.
 3. All services run in UTC timezone and tasks are required to be submitted in UTZ only.
 Though there isn’t any validation to check if the supplied time zone is not UTC.
+4. Additional state, SCHEDULED, is added for consistency.

 #### Design Aspects

-* **Flexibility** - The flexibility of multiple job types is achieved by using a generic request object to be executed based on type.
-Though of how to handle the newAction needs to be implemented.
+* **Flexibility** - Below are the factors which describes flexibility of submitting and execution of multiple job
-    1. Based on Action type in Post request
+    1. Based on Action type in Post request in path variable
+    2. New Actions can be defined in the system with their corresponding handling.
+    3. The Request body is generic - the body of request is defined by Map<String, String>.

+[comment]: <> (Handle below, once code is updated       <TODO>)

-    2. Based upon Strategy, Command and chain of responsibility.
+    4. Based upon Strategy, Command and chain of responsibility.

 * **Reliability** :
-    1. Each job is executed and processed in its own thread I.e For a single job a new thread is created.
+    1. Each job is executed and processed in its own thread, i.e. for each submitted job is executed a separate thread from ScheduledThreadPoolExecutor.
 The thread can either fail or succeed.
-    2. If a thread fails, corresponding status and reason is updated in MongoDB
+    2. If a thread fails, corresponding status and reason is updated in MongoDB.
 * **Internal Consistency** :
-    1. It’s maintained at each level - job posted, job submitted to Kafka, job consumed and processed in scheduler, job being executed.
-Hence maintaining the required status.
+    1. It’s maintained at each level, when - Job is submitted, Job is submitted to Kafka broker, Job is consumed and processed in Scheduler, Job is/being executed.
+Hence, maintaining the required status.
+Refer [Job States](#job-states) for description of valid states.
 * **Scheduling and Priority**:
-    1. Scheduling is achieved by submitting the task at a given time which is not in past the current UTC timestamp-Delta seconds.
+    1. Scheduling is achieved by submitting the task at a given time which is not in older than the current UTC Timestamp, and a Delta seconds (**Δ<sub>ts</sub>**).
-    2. The Ordering is guaranteed by using the same key of value as job type, when submitting data to Kafka.
-Ensuring each data with same key goes to only one Partition and is read by only one consumer group, thereby maintaining ordering.
+    2. The Ordering is guaranteed by using the value of Job Type as Topic partition key, when the job is submitted to Kafka broker.
+Ensuring each Job with same key goes to only specific Partition and is read by only one consumer group, thereby maintaining ordering.
     3. Scheduling is implemented through ScheduledThreadPool executor.
     4. The priority is defined as: HIGH, MEDIUM and LOW
         1. LOW: This is the default.
 With this priority, the job will be executed based upon its scheduled time stamp.
-        2. HIGH: The high priority task will be executed in configured Delta seconds from the current time and Scheduled timestamp is of Future.
+        2. HIGH: The high priority task will be executed in configured Delta seconds(defined by `${schedule.execution.high.priority-ts}`) from the current time and Scheduled timestamp is of Future.
            **The design can be changed**.
-The Queue size of Runnables in ScheduledThreadPool is configured with `scheduler ${service.executor.core.pool.max}` in current design.
+The Queue size of Runnable in ScheduledThreadPool is configured with `scheduler ${service.executor.core.pool.max}` in current design.
 By setting the appropriate value, the Lower and Medium priority tasks will always be executed at their scheduled timestamp.
         3. MEDIUM: This is handled as same as LOW priority.
 Though this can be changed.
 The purpose is to describe how different logic can be handled.
+The scheduling can be defined similar to High by using (defined by `${schedule.execution.medium.priority-ts}`), but the implementation is not handled.

 ##### Algorithm